smysky111/loong/README.md

 Project Loong is led by the [CAMEL](https://www.camel-ai.org/) team, with contributors from across the open-source AI research community.

 If you're keen on exploring new research opportunities or discoveries with our platform and wish to dive deeper or suggest new features, we're here to talk.
-Feel free to get in touch for more details at camel.ai.team@gmail.com.
+Feel free to get in touch for more details at camel-ai@eigent.ai.

 <br>